The original document is Chinese Version

 - Why is there rarely research using complex Agents with complex Runtimes like opencode directly for training?

 Where there are difficulties, there are solutions.
-In the past year, VERL solved the problem of training and inference GPU efficiency, Agent-Lightning solved the problem of flexible access to custom agents, and Tinker proposed a semi-distributed decoupled architecture (unfortunately, it can only train LoRA models).
-The Tongyi EconML team, building on the architecture of these projects, has taken a critical step forward with AgentJet: We propose a brand new multi-agent LLM swarm distributed training mode.
-In this framework: On one hand, it supports any number of swarm-server nodes hosting any number of models (e.g., 7B + 14B + 32B) to provide vLLM (or SGLang) inference + policy gradient updates.
-On the other hand, it supports any number of swarm-client nodes hosting any Agent workflow and any Agent runtime.
+In the past year, (1) VERL solved the problem of training and inference GPU efficiency, (2) Agent-Lightning solved the problem of flexible access to custom agents, (3) Tinker proposed a semi-distributed decoupled architecture (unfortunately, it can only train LoRA models).
+Building on the strengths of these projects, the Tongyi EconML team has taken a critical step forward with AgentJet:

 AgentJet Swarm: The First Open-Source Swarm Distributed LLM Agent Training Framework

-Previous Agentic RL training modes had some implicit assumptions: - First, no matter how many agents are in the task to be trained, these agents can only share the same fine-tunable LLM model (shared "brain").
-The reason for this phenomenon is that most training backends represented by VERL and TRL typically configure only one LLM model for fine-tuning. - Second, in the reinforcement learning sample collection stage, all current training frameworks forcibly bind the agent Rollout task process.
+- Second, in the reinforcement learning sample collection stage, all current training frameworks forcibly bind the agent Rollout task process.
 That is, all tasks must be initiated by a single training backend, use a single model for inference, traverse tasks from the same dataset, and be constrained by the same operating system environment.

 AgentJet Swarm pioneers a brand new distributed swarm training framework.
 In this framework, the entire training system consists of several nodes, divided into two categories: Swarm Server and Swarm Client: